Walking Grades and Fitness

 - Twin bedded accommodation in hotels and VauDe tents; accommodation in a lodge on Kurilskoye Lake (please read the programme, Day 2)

 - English-speaking rep at the arrival and departure in the PKC airport

 - Transfers by coach, 4/6WD truck-bus, boat and MI-8 helicopters (excluding day excursion to the Geysers Valley)

 - Visa invitation and visa registration

-- Permits, Kronotsky Reserve fees and photography fees
+- Permits, Kronotsky Reserve fees and photography fees (no drone use)

 Questions?
 Interested in booking a trip?
 See here for answers to frequently asked questions and here for more Kamchatka pictures, click here for booking details or ask your questions here.